seismicindustries/TT/README.md

 # TT

 alternative Hardware version of the Terminal Tedium from MXMXMX.

-so far untested..
+codec tested and ok
+cv tested and ok